-Unless otherwise stated applications should be made using the Integrated Research Application System (IRAS).
-Therefore to prepare your applications you will need to have an IRAS account.
+Unless otherwise stated applications should be made using the Integrated Research Application IRAS account.

 The information below lists the various types of approvals and when they are required.

-HRA Approval [internal link] is the process for the NHS in England that comprises a review by a NHS Research Ethics Committee (REC) (where required) as well as an assessment of regulatory compliance and related matters.
-It replaces the need for NHS permission by each participating organisation in England.
+HRA Approval comprises a review by an NHS Research Ethics Committee (REC) (where required) as well as an assessment of regulatory compliance and related matters on behalf of the participating NHS organisations It replaces the need for NHS permission by each participating organisation in England.

 Sponsors are advised to check whether review by other bodies might be required for their study and to determine whether additional applications and approvals are therefore needed (see below).

 2. NHS management permission in Scotland, Wales or Northern Ireland